fabregas/leela/README.md

 Parameters that marked as '\*' are optional.

-Values of parameters in *leela* section of configuration file can be environment variables.
+Values of parameters in configuration file can be environment variables.
 For example:

     test0: $TEST_ENV_VAR